JigsawComm: Joint Semantic Feature Encoding and Transmission for Communication-Efficient Cooperative Perception: Methodology

 \subsection{End-to-End Communication-Aware Training}

-We unify these components into an end-to-end trainable framework.
-The final loss combines the downstream task loss (\eg focal, cross-entropy, etc.) with the semantic loss:
+We unify these components into a single end-to-end trainable framework.
+The final loss combines the downstream task loss (\eg focal loss) with the semantic loss:

-where $\lambda$ is a hyperparameter balancing the sparsity of the encoded feature and task accuracy.
+where $\lambda$ balances feature sparsity and task accuracy.
 The $\mathcal{L}_{\text{task}}$ gradient flows through the differentiable scheduler (Sec.~\ref{sec:transmission}) to train the FUE head (Sec.~\ref{sec:due}), while $\mathcal{L}_{\text{semantic}}$ shapes the encoder (Sec.~\ref{sec:feature-sparsity}).
-By learning the sparsity threshold $\kappa$ and the utility threshold $\tau$ jointly, \system learns to activate and transmit features only when they contribute to CP accuracy, maximizing the utility of every transmitted bit, as shown in Fig.~\ref{fig:feature_vis}.
+By jointly learning the sparsity threshold $\kappa$ and utility threshold $\tau$, \system activates and transmits features only when they contribute to CP accuracy, as illustrated in Fig.~\ref{fig:feature_vis}.
 We note that a naive alternative---penalizing the transmission masks $\{\mathbf{M}_i\}$ directly---performs worse in practice because it penalizes all communication indiscriminately, disregarding semantic importance and redundancy.\looseness=-1